DISEASES AND CONDITIONS

 The treatment of pancreatitis involves adequate pain relief and support for other organs (heart, lung, kidneys) that can be affected by the inflammation of the pancreas.

-Abdominal wall herniae (which is the plural of hernia) are defects in the abdominal wall (the muscle and fibrous tissue that keeps everything in the abdomen).
-These hernias commonly occur at the belly-button (umbilicus), in the groin (either inguinal or femoral herniae), and at sites of previous abdominal surgery (incisional herniae) as these are weak areas in the abdominal wall.
+Abdominal wall herniae (which is the plural of hernia) are defects/holes in the abdominal wall (the muscle and fibrous tissue that keeps everything in the abdomen).
+These hernias commonly occur at the belly-button (umbilical hernia), in the groin (either inguinal or femoral herniae), and at sites of previous abdominal surgery (incisional herniae) as these are weak areas in the abdominal wall.
 Herniae that are causing symptoms should generally be repaired with surgery.